Jeiwan/uniswapv3-book/src/milestone_1/first-swap.md

 );
 ```

 And that's it!
-The function simply sends some amount of tokens to the specified recipient address and expects a certain number of the other token in exchange.
+The function simply sends some amount of tokens to the specified recipient address and expects a certain number of the other tokens in exchange.
 Throughout this book, the function will get much more complicated.

 ## Testing Swapping

 Now, we can test the swap function.
-In the same test file, create `testSwapBuyEth` function and set up the test case.
+In the same test file, create the `testSwapBuyEth` function and set up the test case.
 This test case uses the same parameters as `testMintSuccess`:
 ```solidity
 function testSwapBuyEth() public {
     TestCaseParams memory params = TestCaseParams({